Can Hypnotherapy Help with Chronic Pain?

 How Do I Know If I'm Suggestible Enough For Hypnosis To Work On Me?

-Rest assured, the majority of people are either moderately or highly suggestible (also known as hypnotizable).
-Across various scales, about 10-15% of people are highly suggestible, about 15-20% are low suggestible, and the rest are somewhere in the middle (3).
-I myself am moderately suggestible for hypnosis and have found much benefit from the practice, particularly for sleep.
+Rest assured, the majority of people are either moderately or highly suggestible to hypnosis (also known as hypnotizable).
+Across various scales, approximately 10-15% of people are highly suggestible, 15-20% are low suggestible, and the rest are somewhere in the middle (3).
+I myself am moderately suggestible for hypnosis and have found much benefit from the practice, particularly for sleep and pain.

 Nine articles with 301 participants were reviewed.
 The studies looked at various forms of neuropathic pain including complex regional pain syndrome, brachial neuralgia, and spinal cord injury.